 This module expands students’ core knowledge of grammar gained in the first year.
 The chief goal is to familiarize students with the concepts and terminology used to describe the structure of English phrases and sentences and equip them with a critical understanding of the categories of grammar and their treatment in contemporary linguistics.
 You will learn to apply these concepts to the description of genuine texts at various levels of analysis.
 The module will first cover the basics of grammatical analysis, such as clause structure, word classes and phrases, before we touch upon more advanced topics addressing the limits of traditional grammar in its descriptive accuracy and its application to certain kinds of data.
 The material in this module will contribute directly to the independent research work to be conducted in your Dissertation or Language Investigation.

 English Phonetics and Phonology

-The module expands students' core linguistic knowledge gained at Level 1, especially in the areas of phonetics and phonology.
-Topics covered will include pronunciation in continuous speech, allophonic variation, narrow phonetic transcription, English accents, accent prestige and vilification, the phoneme, stress and intonation, the syllable, and morphophonology.
+The module expands students' core linguistic knowledge, especially in the areas of phonetics and phonology.
+Topics covered will include pronunciation in continuous speech, allophonic variation, narrow phonetic transcription, English accents, accent prestige and vilification, the phoneme, stress and intonation, the syllable and morphophonology.
 Particular attention is given to logical categorisation of forms, accuracy and economy in description and the ability to research and evaluate relevant supporting information.
 Knowledge gained in this module should both support and provide inspiration for the independent research strand of the English language programmes.